Raheem DeVaughn

-Raheem DeVaughn (born May 5, 1975) is an American singer and songwriter.
-His debut album, The Love Experience (2005), reached No. 46 on the US Billboard 200 album chart.
-It featured the singles "Guess Who Loves You More" and "You".
-His second album Love Behind the Melody was released in January 2008.
-It features the singles "Woman", and "Customer".

-DeVaughn was nominated for Best Male R&B Vocal Performance at the 2008 Grammy Awards for the single "Woman".
-His third album The Love & War MasterPeace was released in 2010.
-A Place Called Love Land, his fourth album, was released in 2013.
-In 2015, he had released his fifth album, Love Sex Passion.
+Raheem DeVaughn (born May 5, 1975) is an American singer-songwriter.
+He signed with Jive Records to release his debut album, The Love Experience (2005), which entered the Billboard 200, while his second album, Love Behind the Melody (2008), peaked at number five on the chart and yielded critical acclaim.
+The latter's first two singles, "Woman" and "Customer", both entered the Billboard Hot 100; the former was nominated for Best Male R&B Vocal Performance at the 50th Annual Grammy Awards.
+His third album, The Love & War MasterPeace (2010), peaked within the Billboard 200's top ten and served as his final release with Jive.

+His fourth album, A Place Called Love Land (2013), was released by Entertainment One Music and peaked at number 22 on the Billboard 200, while his fifth, Love Sex Passion (2015), peaked at number 31.
 DeVaughn released his sixth album Decade of a Love King on October 19, 2018.
 On June 28, 2019, DeVaughn released The Love Reunion, his seventh studio album, featuring the lead single, "Just Right".

 Early life

 DeVaughn was born in Newark, New Jersey on May 5, 1975, the son of jazz cellist Abdul Wadud.
-He was raised in Washington, D.C. and Maryland (Montgomery and Prince George's counties) by his mother, Imani Smith, a now retired federal worker.
+He was raised in Washington, D.C., and Maryland (Montgomery and Prince George's counties) by his mother, Imani Smith, a now retired federal worker.
 He is a cousin of singer Chrisette Michele.
 His mother states that her son first expressed an affinity towards music in preschool, recalling how whenever the class had musical events, he would conduct them.
 DeVaughn's love for music solidified during his early teens, when he began to envision his career path.
 One of his favorite artists was Babyface, and Smith recalls that her son once begged her to visit the Waxie Maxie's record store in the District to buy a promotional picture of the singer.
 DeVaughn visited his father during the summer, mainly in New Jersey.
 With his father, DeVaughn attended gigs and experienced his first taste of the life of a working musician.

 He graduated from High Point High School in Beltsville, Maryland, an unincorporated section of Prince George's County.
 DeVaughn had an epiphany early in his college career at Coppin State University in Baltimore, when he saw a group of street corner singers and began harmonizing with them.
 DeVaughn said his focus became music: "Before I knew what was going on, I was... cutting class to write lyrics and record".
 His focus turned to becoming a professional singer.